KaosesBanerlord/Bannerlord.Templates.Kaoses/README.md

 ## Installation
 1. Install the latest [.NET Core SDK](https://dot.net).
-2. Run `dotnet new install Bannerlord.Templates.Kaoses` to install the project templates.
+2. Run `dotnet new install Kaoses.Bannerlord.Templates` to install the project templates.

 ## Updating
 1. Run `dotnet new --install Bannerlord.Templates.Kaoses` to update the project templates.

+## Uninstalling
+run `dotnet new uninstall Kaoses.Bannerlord.Templates` alternativly run `dotnet new -u` to list all uninstall commands

 ## Creating a new Module